My Favorite Things To Do Along 30A

-Here are some of my favorite things to do along 30A – and I know my list will change periodically.
-I hope you enjoy checking out a few of these ideas – leaving plenty of time to nap under an umbrella, build a sandcastle, and lose yourself in a good book.
+Here are some of my favorite things to do along 30A—and I know my list will change every now and then.
+I hope you enjoy checking out a few of these ideas—leaving plenty of time to nap under an umbrella, build a sandcastle, and lose yourself in a good book.

 George’s, Alys Beach – They do not take reservations, and this fun spot is usually hopping.
 With no huge space to hang for a table, dining on the early side may be a good idea.
 Who won’t love a seafood plate with hush puppies and grits on the side?
 A nice walk from Rosemary Beach, open for lunch and dinner.

-The Perfect Pig, Seagrove and Gulf Place – Serving breakfast, lunch, and dinner, the bacon-inspired menu is consistent and the vibe is casual.
+The Perfect Pig, Seagrove and Gulf Place – Serving breakfast, lunch, and dinner, the bacon-inspired menu is consistent, and the vibe is casual.
 Even though I am at the beach and wearing a swimsuit, the meatloaf with cheddar mashed potatoes (oink! oink!) and the fig flatbread are my go-tos.
-Peek into the connected Deep South Market – a small selection of of items you need and some you don’t but wouldn’t mind having.
 Full bar at Blue Mountain location, beer and wine only at Seagrove.

 Stinky’s Fish Camp, Santa Rosa Beach – A mainstay along 30A, be prepared to grab a drink and wait for a table at this laid back (Saltine crackers instead of bread), lively seafood joint.
 Offering several seafood specials each day, they will cook your fish however you prefer.
 Tired of grouper and snapper?
 Check out Taco Tuesday.
 Lunch and dinner, small wine list.